dinalamdany/slang/manual.md

 d = bool("Mike"); /*d is now true*/ d = bool(""); /*d is now false*/
 ```

+Objects cannot be cast to or from other data types.

 ## Terminate
 When the Terminate keyword statement is found within the program, the program ends.
 ```